-"Eric Watson," Philip said in a low, smoky voice.
-Eric wasn't intimidated by his strong build and daring eyes, but the fact he said his full name without it being a question knocked his confidence.
-It was like he knew he was coming.
+'Eric Watson,' Philip said in a low, smoky voice.
+Eric wasn't intimidated by the man before him.
+Philip towered over him, his frame was bigger, stronger.
+Eric's confidence was knocked instantly.
+Philip said his name without it sounding like a question, it was like he knew he was coming.

-"And I wonder how she found out," Philip retorted, edging closer to the boxes.
+'And I wonder how she found out,' Philip retorted, edging closer to the boxes.
 Eric stopped immediately.
-"I didn't tell her I was here, and I certainly didn't tell her what happened to your mother.
-I certainly had a relationship with Claire, but how did she find out about that?"
+'I didn't tell her I was here and I certainly didn't tell her what happened to your mother.
+I had a relationship with Claire but how did she find out about that?'

 Philip grabbed the bat and gave Eric an intense look.
-He opened his mouth to speak.

-A huge bang in the hallway shook the wall.
+He opened his mouth to speak but a huge bang in the hallway shook the wall.

 Philip turned in shock and backed away from the door.
-Eric thought he was having a heart attack and almost fell over.
-The vibrations rumbled through the floorboards.
-Philip secured a firm grip on the bat as the small earthquake began to subside.
-Philip headed to the door.
-Eric didn't interfere, and instead followed his lead.
-Something caused the funhouse to tremble.
+Eric dropped to the floor as the vibrations rumbled through the floorboards.
+Philip secured a firm grip on the bat as the small earthquake started to subside.
+He headed to the door.
+Eric didn't interfere as he slowly raised himself to a standing position.
+Something caused the Funhouse to tremble.